PowerDNS/pdns/docs/backends/bind.rst

 is issued.

-Please note that also the :ref:`setting-xfr-cycle-interval` setting controls how often a master would notify a slave about changes.
+Please note that also the :ref:`setting-xfr-cycle-interval` setting controls how often a primary would notify a secondary about changes.
-Especially in 'hidden master' configurations, where servers usually don't receive regular queries, you may want to lower that setting to a value as low as :ref:`setting-bind-check-interval`.
+Especially in 'hidden primary' configurations, where servers usually don't receive regular queries, you may want to lower that setting to a value as low as :ref:`setting-bind-check-interval`.